 Once you’ve got everything together, you’ll complete your application, usually online.
 The lender will tell you at this point what supporting documents they’ll need, and you’ll either upload them through the online portal or you’ll send hard copies through the mail.

 You’ll also typically agree to a hard credit check/inquiry at this point in the process.

 It’s really important that you follow through at this point on anything that the lender asks you for.
 If they ask you for additional forms or information, get it to them as soon as possible; if you forget or are late in getting them information, you’ll likely be denied.
 Treat this process like a job interview!

 7. Continue making your regular payments while waiting to hear back.

-It can take weeks or even a full month before you hear back with a decision about your student loan refinancing decision.
+Though lenders have gotten faster and faster in recent years, it can still sometimes take weeks or even a full month before you hear back with a final decision about your student loan refinancing decision.
 For that reason, it’s incredibly important that you make sure you continue making your regularly scheduled payments.

 8. If approved…

 If your application is approved, breath a sigh of relief and celebrate: You’re on your way to better loan terms that make repaying your college loans easier and cheaper.